 “Today … after multiple challenges to this law before the Supreme Court, the Affordable Care Act is here to stay,” he said.

 The Supreme Court case King v.
-Burwell hinged on whether those Americans who purchased insurance plans through the federal exchange were considered eligible for the same subsides as those who purchased plans through individual state exchanges.
+Burwell hinged on whether those Americans who purchased insurance plans through the federal exchange were considered eligible for the same subsidies as those who purchased plans through individual state exchanges.

 Chief Justice John Roberts wrote the opinion for the court, joined by frequent swing vote justice Anthony Kennedy and liberal justices Ruth Bader Ginsberg, Stephen Breyer, Sonia Sotomayor and Elen Kagan.